Stowaway (2021), Suntan (2016), The Night Comes for Us (2018), The Oak Room (2020), The Year of the Jellyfish (1984), Wildcat (2021), Zombi 2 (1979)

 Set during the recent war in Iraq, an American war reporter, Khadija ‘Kat’ Young (Georgina Campbell) and one of her convoy guards are captured by IS militants and locked up somewhere in Mosul close to the Great Mosque of al-Nuri (famous for its leaning minaret and destroyed in 2017 during the Battle of Mosul).
 Her terrorist captor, Abu Khalid (Mido Hamada) is convinced Kat is more than a reporter and thus begins a cat-and-mouse game involving physical and psychological torture in an attempt to get at the truth.
 The movie is tense, sparse and will hold your attention through to the credits.

 I’ve included these two lightweight movies for one reason only.
 The girls in these movies are incredibly sexy!
-Both films feature young and beautiful female young adults who, most of the time, are either bare breasted or naked.
+Both films feature beautiful young-adult females who, most of the time, are either bare-breasted or naked.
 But this is not for titillation purposes.
 These movies are not the typical Hollywood so-called Tits and Ass (T&A) movies where partial or full female nudity is simply to attract young and old male audiences and which, most times, are not sexy.